 Flea collars are another option but 90% of the products on the market are not effective.
 The only flea collar we at Hollywood Feed trust is the Seresto collar by Bayer.
 This collar has active ingredients infused into the plastic during production.
 Others are dipped or powdered on the collar and don’t protect the entire pet or last very long.
 The Seresto collar is effective for up to 8 months and uses the same ingredient as topicals to spread protection across your dog’s entire body.
 Most other flea collars on the market only protect within three inches of the collar.

 Ingestibles do not repel pests.
 Your pet must ingest the product, which then travels through their bloodstream, making their blood poisonous to fleas and ticks.
 A flea or tick must bite the dog to die.
-In the case of a sudden flea infestation, Capstar is a good option.
-One pill is effective for 24 hours and kills any fleas that are currently on your pet.
-Comfortis is an Rx option that kills fleas for up to 30 days.
-Some ingestibles such as Trifexis and Comfortis have received media backlash regarding claims of sickness and death.
-Trifexis denounces these claims.
-According to a TV news station in Atlanta, WSB-TV 2, that has been following the story closely, the FDA cautions there is no solid evidence linking Trifexis to any dog’s death.
-However, the anecdotal evidence warrants you doing further research on your own.
+In the case of a sudden flea infestation, Bayer Advantus is a good option.
+One pill is effective for 24 hours and starts to kill any fleas that are currently on your pet within one hour.

-Flea sprays are another option, but are time consuming and less effective.
-The sprays should be sprayed directly onto your dog, and while you don’t have to soak him, you do need to thoroughly cover your entire dog with spray and rub it in for it to be effective at all.
-Even then, sprays are usually only effective for 24-48 hours.
-Many flea sprays claim to be a long-term solution for prevention but in fact are not.
-Vet’s Best offers all natural sprays (made with peppermint oil and clove extract) for your pets, as well as sprays for your home and yard that help in ridding your living space of pesky fleas.
-If your dog has fleas, his bed and living space definitely has fleas and flea larvae and eggs.
+Flea sprays are another option but can be time consuming.
+The sprays should be sprayed directly onto your dog, and while you don’t have to soak him, you do need to thoroughly cover your entire dog with spray and rub it in for it to be effective.
+Sprays usually last for 24-48 hours.
+Wondercide makes all natural sprays (made with cedar oil) for your pets, as well as sprays for your home and yard that help in ridding your living space of pesky fleas.
+If your dog has fleas, his bed and living space definitely have fleas and flea larvae and eggs.
 It’s important to treat the dog’s bed, the area around the dog’s living space, your couches, rugs, curtains, etc. to rid your home of fleas and flea eggs and prevent the infestation from occurring again.
-There are also options for your pet, home, and yard that aren’t all natural such as Adams Flea and Tick Sprays.
+There are also options for your pet, home, and yard that aren’t all natural, such as Advantage or Petlock.

 Shampoos are often effective at removing fleas and ticks that a dog currently has on him, but usually have no residual effects past 24-48 hours.
 Work the shampoo into a lather over your dog’s entire body, using caution around his eyes and ears, and leave on for the recommended amount of time before rinsing.